birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - 177 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.
     - (see file "f__oit_data_03b.json")

+- course-count for remaining OIT courses after removing courses with no reading-list-data: 202
+    - 51 courses were removed because there was no reading-list-data found.
+    - (see file "g__oit_data_04.json")

+- actual reading-list: see file "h__list_2023-05...tsv"

 ---